jramthun/windpower/README.md

 # Forecasting of Wind Turbine Power Generation
-> Three Machine Learning and Statistics Approaches to predicting Acutal Power Output of a Wind Turbine
+> Three Machine Learning and Statistics Approaches to predicting Actual Power Output of a Wind Turbine

 Project Start: 23-May-2022